rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ### onError

-Several descriptor elements support an onError attribute.
+Several descriptor elements support an `onError` attribute.
 It determines an error severity and how Benerator should behave in case of errors.

-The default severity is 'fatal', which causes Benerator to stop execution.
+The default severity is `fatal`, which causes Benerator to stop execution.

-Other available severities are ignore, trace, debug, info, warn, error, which mainly influence the log level in which errors are reported, but do not stop execution.
+Other available severities are `ignore`, `trace`, `debug`, `info`, `warn`, `error`, which mainly influence the log level in which errors are reported, but do not stop execution.

 ```xml